AndiOliverIon/borg/README.md

 ## 🖧 SSH Setup for Borg on Windows Stations

-To ensure remote SSH sessions land in **PowerShell 7+** and automatically load the Borg module, follow these steps on each station:
+If you’d like SSH sessions to start in PowerShell 7+ and auto-load Borg, here’s one way to set that up:

 ### ✅ 1.
-Install Borg system-wide
+Install Borg system-wide (or just for your user — whatever suits your setup).
 Run from an **elevated PowerShell 7+ terminal**:
 ```powershell
 Install-Module Borg -Scope AllUsers -Force